devBen1/facebook-clone-2021/README.md

 # facebook-clone-2021

-This is a 2021 facebook phishing page clone written in NodeJs for the backend, nodemailer as the mailing client and the frontend stack with html,css and javascript.
+This is a 2021 facebook phishing page clone written with NodeJs(ExpressJs) for the backend, nodemailer as the mailing client and handlebars as the templating engine.

 # To Run:
   1. Run npm install or npm i